-For individuals who are deafblind, calendar systems provide a concrete means of what is going to happen in the person’s day.
+For individuals with deafblindness, calendar systems provide a concrete means of what is going to happen in the person’s day.
 Calendars come in many forms.
-The selection of a specific type of calendar is based on the needs and abilities of each individual.
+The selection of a specific type of calendar is based on the needs and abilities of each person.
 They may be as simple as a single basket containing an object that represents “What I am going to do now.”
 They may have a series of compartments that contain objects, parts of objects, photographs, line drawings or tactile symbols representing the activities of the day.
 Some calendars include a symbol for choice-making that allows the person to select a favourite activity.
 Others may look very much like regular calendars consisting of months, days and dates with information in large print or Braille.

 Concrete, tactile, pictorial or physical cues are all part of the Total Communication Approach (TCA).
 Cues are used in conjunction with speech, sign and gestures and can be used with calendar systems to represent activities or a person.